 The valleys are where two roof parts with different pitches or angles meet.
 This place is vulnerable to water penetration and is protected through valley flashing.

-They may be installed along with the roof underlayment or roof deck before the shingles are installed.
-They should last as long as the shingles because replacing them involves removing the shingles.
+They may be installed along with the roof underlayment or deck before the shingles are installed.
+They should last as long as the shingles because replacing them involves removing them.

 This is ice and water dam protection that prevents damming on a roof.
 This could cause the roof to collapse due to increased point load on the roof frame.

 The roof deck is the material placed on the rafters and onto which the roof cladding will be installed.

 This is a secondary protective layer installed on the roof deck.
 It protects the roof from water that may seep through the nail holes of the shingles.

 There are synthetic and felt underlayments, and they each have advantages and disadvantages.
 The type of underlayment you use depends on the location, type of roofing material, and budget, among other factors.